andersfuf/UIS_Prototype/README.md

+# June 2022 , 2022 DEVELOPMENT SPRINT
+Some enhancements

+### Tasks:
+cm-2: Adding data to the database

+## User stories:

+### Customer role:
+CUS-1:  (reopend, SPLIT); CUS1: I can log in and log out of the system, so that my information in the bank is only accessible to me.
+CUS-1-1: Customer-part Carry authencication to all customer related endpoints: As an autheticated customer i only have functions concerning my data, so customers have integrity.
+EMP-1-1: Employee-part Carry authencication to all employee related endpoints: As an authenticated employee i have employee functions.
+### Employee role:

 # April 24, 2019 - MAY 1ST, 2019 DEVELOPMENT SPRINT

 Reviewing the prioritized user stories.
 User stories to be picked.